Careers News Downloads

 Heat conduction welding and deep penetration welding, conversely, do not automatically align with any one industry or individual application.
 Control cabinets, sensor housings, bellows, electronic devices, batteries, sheet metal in various applications, coated and uncoated sheet metal, heat exchangers, saw blades and band saws, thick sheet metal in shipbuilding, drinking water pipes, sinks, tailored blanks, stainless steel and aluminum car bodies, beer barrels and much more are welded and joined with diode lasers.

-Laser Beam Welding in Process Engineering
+Process Engineering

 Thanks to process-related advantages, such as high welding speeds or high degrees of automation, laser beam welding systems under EN ISO 4063 process 52 are increasingly assuming a key function in production technology.
 Narrow, slim, almost parallel seam flanks enable resource-saving seam preparations to be undertaken, which result in low shrinkage.
 The latter can also be implemented using laser-MSG hybrid welding, which combines the advantages of two different welding processes through synergistic effects.
 In particular, this ensures greater capabilities in terms of gap bridging, and consequently is not sensitive to tolerances in terms of the weld seam preparation.